Our Guide to Pearl Grading

 • Pearls that feature clean surfaces without inclusions like pin-pricks, scoring marks, chalky spots, and wrinkles will be much more highly valued than pearls with multiple blemishes.

-Because pearls are a product of nature, however, there will always be some form of blemish - even if you can’t view them with the naked eye.
-This is why we will never call our pearls flawless.
+Because pearls are a product of nature, there will always be some form of blemish - even if you cannot view them with the naked eye.

 • Describes how well pearls are matched within a pair or an entire layout.